ravindrarockz9999/Kubernetes/k8s-architecture/services/readme.md

 - Use Headless Services for StatefulSets
 - Always use labels consistently

-### All the example service yaml files written in example folder.
+### All Kubernetes Service type YAML files are available in the examples/ folder